agentcentabob/webapp25/README.md

 - [ ] perfect account zone formatting at bottom of menu (icon centring, hover text colour)
 - [ ] add profile page statistics section with history (likes, reposts, views, completions)
 - [ ] carousel display of featured articles on home page
+- [ ] fix width of heading bar on articles and map pages to be dynamic (issue with body margins)

 #### notes and articles
 - [ ] make publishing articles from a note possible
 - [ ] add unlisted publishing of notes to others via url
 - [ ] add pins of articles and notes to sidebar
 - [ ] restyle autocomplete location bar on note editor
+- [ ] remove non-functional duplicate scroll bar on note editor
 - [ ] fix display of easymde side by side and fullscreen previews
 - [ ] add saved article reading progress
 - [ ] add multiple pages of results for articles page
     - [ ] count of number of articles displayed
     - [ ] buttons for seeking between pages
+    - [ ] automatic width of heading bar